zX3no/gonk/README.md

 ## 📦 Installation

-> MacOS has not been testing
+> MacOS has not been testing.

+> I recommend using a font with ligatures for the best experience.

 Debian requires `libasound2-dev`